-The park naturalists offer children and adults of all ages an opportunity to experience the natural world first hand.
-Our programs combine hands-on activities with guided discovery.
+The park naturalist programs offer children and adults an opportunity to experience the natural world firsthand.
+The programs combine hands-on activities with guided discovery.
 This fosters a better connection, allowing the lesson to stay with the student long after they have left the park.
-We have curriculum based programs for schools, scout programs, and public programs offered throughout the year.
-These range from pond ecology and mammal studies to prehistoric Native American life and basic survival skills.
+These curriculum-based programs are offered throughout the year to schools, scout groups, clubs and organizations, home school communities, and to the public.